MayankTahil/NTW-201/Readme.md

 # Intermediate Networking

 Here is a breakdown of the various exercises that can be performed with the following provided environment topologies within each subsequent folder's `docker-compose.yaml` file.
-There are three simple topologies provided where you can investigate network traffic within the docker network.
-There are two advanced topologies provided as well within the [`Advanced`](./Advanced) directory.
+There are 5 simple topologies provided where you can investigate network traffic within the docker network.
+You can explore networking across a basic L2 Switch, L3 Router, a Reverse Proxy, and a Network Firewall.

 > The only pre-requisite for this tutorial is to have [Docker installed](https://docs.docker.com/engine/installation/) on your local machine.